 Discretionary Hardship Support

-If you're struggling to pay your Council Tax because you've been financially affected by coronavirus, you can apply for a Discretionary Hardship payment.
+If you're struggling financially to pay your Council Tax, you can apply for a Discretionary Hardship payment.
 You can apply even if you're not getting Council Tax Support.

 To get the quickest response from our team contact us via web chat on our website.